creativescala/doodle/docs/src/pages/pictures/filter.md

 @:doodle("chained-filters", "SvgChainedFilters.draw")

-When combining filters, consider the order of operations, but blur before sharpen creates a different effect than sharpen before blur.
+The order of operations is important when combining filters.
+For example, blur before sharpen creates a different effect to sharpen before blur.

 ## Custom Convolutions